Laboratory Training 3

 Labels can be grouped if several values cause the same actions.
 For example, the user enters the number of the month (from 1 to 12 inclusive) and the program displays the name of the season:

-int month; cout << "Enter month: (1..12): "; cin >> month; switch (month) { case 12: case 1: case 2: cout << "Winter\n"; break; case 3: case 4: case 5: cout << "Spring\n"; break; case 6: case 7: case 8: cout << "Summer\n"; break; case 9: case 10: case 11: cout << "Autumn\n"; break; default: cout << "Wrong season!\n"; }
+int month; cout << "Enter month: (1..12): "; cin >> month;switch (month) {case 12:case 1:case 2: cout << "Winter\n";break ;case 3:case 4:case 5: cout << "Spring\n";break ;case 6:case 7:case 8: cout << "Summer\n";break ;case 9:case 10:case 11: cout << "Autumn\n";break ;default : cout << "Wrong season!\n"; }

-Therefore, in some languages (for example, C#) its use of break
+Therefore, in some languages (for example, C#) its use of break is mandatory

 and its absence leads to a compilation error.